Forwards Rugby Boots

-Historically forwards boots consisted of a high cut ankle and a hard toe for added protection.
+Historically forwards rugby boots consisted of a high-cut ankle and a hard toe for added protection.
 However, as the game has become more dynamic so have the boots.
 Hard toes are long gone these days and only a small amount of boots still have a built-up ankle, however, these tend to be more of an elastic sock these days.

-In terms of outsole the front five, that is props, hookers and second rows will usually play with 8 screw-studs on each boot.
-This almost always consists of a 6 x 2 configuration.
+In terms of outsole the front five, that is props, hookers and second rows will usually play with 8 screw-studs on each boot consisting of a 6 x 2 configuration, almost always soft ground rugby boots.
 That is 6 studs covering the forefoot, a gap where the foot arch is, and then 2 studs at the rear.
 This is because the majority of pushing takes place from the forefoot so this is where the most amount of traction is required.
 Think, scrums, rucks and mauls.
 Players will be in a dynamic, low position pushing off their toes.

-It is worth noting that studs can be changed in and out on most models.
+It is worth noting that studs can be changed in and out on most models of forwards rugby boots.
 This is so that the amount of grip required can be increased in particularly wet and soft conditions.
 For instance, we stock aluminium rugby studs up to 21mm long, these are ideal for muddy pitches in the depth of winter.
 However will be quite painful on the feet in summer on harder pitches, then a 15mm or 18mm long stud is preferred.
 These studs can also be purchased individually as studs can sometimes fall out from time to time.

-The uppers of forwards boots also tend to be made of thicker and more durable leathers and synthetic materials.
-This is so that the boot offers the foot more support for all these pushing endeavours, but also to ensure the boots is up to the task in terms of durability.
+The uppers of forwards rugby boots also tend to be made of thicker and more durable leather and synthetic materials.
+This is so that the boot offers the foot more support for all these pushing endeavours, but also to ensure the boots are up to the task in terms of durability.

-At rugbystuff.com we stock a full range of rugby boots from some of the biggest sports brands, including Adidas, Canterbury, Gilbert and Mizuno.
-When you spend £50 we'll deliver them for free to any UK address.
-Or if you need them quickly we offer 'next day' and 'Saturday' delivery options.
-All taken care of by the reliable Royal Mail.
+At rugbystuff.com we stock a full range of forwards rugby boots from some of the biggest sports brands, including Adidas, Canterbury and Mizuno Rugby Boots.
+When you spend £75 we'll deliver them for free to any UK address.